Back to all posts

 External Resources

-If nothing in the code has changed when a test flakes then we have to look outside the code.
-The most common cause is some external resource changing.
+If nothing in the code changes when a test flakes, then we have to look outside the code.
+The most common cause is external resource changes.
 This could be a network service like a database that has gone offline or is having slower than normal response times.
 It could be something on the local machine like disk space or free RAM.
 Look for anything that could be different from one run to another.
+Mocking is a decent strategy for testing specific behaviors, but it should not be used as a replacement for end-to-end testing.

 Lack of Isolation